shiningsunnyday/polymer_walk/rebuttal_2.md

-*Minor*

-*While I understand that the method combines chemically meaningful groups, showing the Membership metric at least in the appendix would help validate this....*
+* *Minor: While I understand that the method combines chemically meaningful groups, showing the Membership metric at least in the appendix would help validate this....*

 Thanks for your suggestion.
 The Membership metric is indeed a good metric to test whether the method can generate molecules within the same chemical class.
 However, the Membership criteria isn't straightforward to define for our datasets, due to a greater diversity of characteristic motifs (unlike, say, Isocyanates which has the defining motif O=C=N).
 After consulting with domain experts, we learned the following: